Arundhati1008/dn4-java-fse-hands-on/Week2_PLSQL/README.md

 -
   ## Stored Procedures
 - Procedure 1: `ProcessMonthlyInterest`
-- Adds **1% interest** to accounts where `AccountType = 'Savings'`.
+- Adds **1% interest** to accounts where `AccountType = 'Savings'
-- Updates balance and `LastModified` timestamp -Procedure 2: `UpdateEmployeeBonus`
+- Updates balance and `LastModified` timestamp.

+ -Procedure 2: `UpdateEmployeeBonus`
 - Adds a **bonus percent** to employees in a selected department.
 - Procedure 3: TransferFunds
   Transfers amount from one account to another if balance is sufficient.

 ## How to Run
 .Open https://livesql.oracle.com